george-hawkins/esp32-setup-material/NOTES.md

 WOFF2 files are _already_ compressed and even the entire Angular icon set comes in at just 60KiB.

+**Update:** in the end, I removed `MaterialIcons-Regular.woff2` and instead just added only the icons I used to `icons.svg` (see section on this below).
+I would **not** do this in any situation other than for the extremely resource limited ESP32 setup.

 Form creation
 -------------